thibaudcolas/wagtail_color_overrides/README.md

+# Deprecated for Wagtail 4 onwards

+In Wagtail 4, almost all admin colors [are customisable](https://docs.wagtail.org/en/latest/advanced_topics/customisation/admin_templates.html#custom-user-interface-colours).
+This project is therefore no longer relevant.

+Find the previous README below for Wagtail 3.0

+---

-# Workaround for Wagtail issue [#8424](https://github.com/wagtail/wagtail/issues/8424) in Wagtail 3.0
+## Workaround for Wagtail issue [#8424](https://github.com/wagtail/wagtail/issues/8424) in Wagtail 3.0

 The Wagtail 3.0 admin interface introduces two new indigo shades which are currently not customisable.
 This can be problematic for Wagtail sites currently [customising Wagtail’s primary color](https://docs.wagtail.org/en/stable/advanced_topics/customisation/admin_templates.html#custom-user-interface-colors).